 This is a fun walker if you have children close in age.
 The youngest sibling can utilize the walker, while the older sibling can push around the walker.

-The steering wheel does detach if your baby wants to practice their navigating outside of the walker.
+The steering wheel does detach if your baby wants to practice navigating outside of the walker.

 Heads up, this is a bulky toy.
 If you’re in a smaller house, this can be hard to maneuver.
 Your poor walls might take a beating.